Bone2510/documentation/developer_manual/digging_deeper/api.rst

 - Classes must be tag as `@experimental`, including the current version of Nextcloud.
 - An API can only live in this testing namespace for one major release.
 - During this testing phase, the code and the API can be modified/restructured without limitation.
-- Once tested, the API will be removed entirely or copied to the OCP public namespace.
+- If accepted, the API will be copied to the OCP public namespace.
-- If the API is not removed, the version from the NCT namespace will be marked as deprecated.
+- Once tested, the version from the NCT namespace will be marked as deprecated.
 - Deprecated API from the NCT namespace are kept for 2 major releases.

 .. note::